wormi4ok/evernote2md/README.md

 Evernote2md is a CLI tool to convert Evernote notes exported in *.enex format to a directory with markdown files.

+Key features:

+* Zero dependencies - download and run
+* Creates one markdown file per note
+* Converts attachments to files ( two directories will be created: `image` for images and `file` for other attachments e.g. pdf files )
+* Retains correct links to attachments
+* Inserts evernote tags in notes as text entries

 ### Installation

 [Download a release](https://github.com/wormi4ok/evernote2md/releases/latest) for your OS.